MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-virtual-appointments-app.md

 ## Overview of the Virtual Appointments app

-The Virtual Appointments app has the following tabs:
+The Virtual Appointments app has the following tabs.

 - [Home](#home)
 - [Bookings schedule](#bookings-schedule)